 AAC to FLAC AAC to FLAC

-Converter AAC to FLAC
+AAC to FLAC

 AAC is a sound encoded file format developed by Fraunhofer IIS, AT&T, Dolby and Sony.
 Its name stands for Advanced Audio Coding.
 The AAC format is an industry standard and was created as an improved alternative to the most common MP3 audio file format.
 AAC files do have slightly improved features compared to MP3s.
 Let's say this format provides the opportunity for improved processing of frequencies above 16 kHz.
 At the same time, the sound quality of AAC files is closer to the original sound source.